Looking for sales deck examples? Your search ends here, with our top picks for some of the best sales decks examples. Read on…

 1. Zuora’s Sales Deck Example: Visuals Help Sell Your Story

 One of our favorite sales deck comes from Zuora, an enterprise software company that provides accounting software tailor-made for subscription-based services.
 Zuora offers three significant features, commerce, billing, and finance.

-The sales deck is comprised of mainly images with minimal text that contain thought-provoking statements, facts, stats, etc. The image rich backgrounds help to personalize and differentiate their brand from their competitors.
+The sales deck is comprised of main images with minimal text that contain thought-provoking statements, facts, stats, etc. The image-rich backgrounds help to personalize and differentiate their brand from their competitors.